Bigg Boss (Hindi TV series) season 16: Morning Anthem

-For the first time ever, there is a Bigg Boss Anthem in the morning instead of the usual wakeup songs.
+For the first time, there was a Bigg Boss Anthem in the morning instead of the usual wake-up songs.

 Bigg Bulletin

 A new segment, Bigg Bulletin with Shekhar Suman, was introduced which Shekhar Suman hosted every Sunday.
 In this segment, the host interacted with the contestants on the events that have transpired in the particular week.
 He would also roast the contestants, play games with them and pull off fun gags.

 MyGlamm Face of the Season

 In Week 1, it was revealed that all the female housemates would be competitors for MyGlamm Face of the Season through which one female housemate would become the representative of the season.
 Moreover, the winner of the segment would win ₹25 lakhs and get a chance to shoot for an ad with Shraddha Kapoor for MyGlamm.

-On Day 83, Priyanka Choudhary was declared the winner after 12 weeks through public votes.
+On Day 83, Priyanka Chahar Choudhary was declared the winner after 12 weeks through public votes.